projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 .. note::

    All build operations are done directly on the target.
-Building the artefacts (ACRN hypervisor, kernel, tools and Zephyr) on a separate development machine can be done but is not described in this document.
+Building the artifacts (ACRN hypervisor, kernel, tools and Zephyr) on a separate development machine can be done but is not described in this document.

 .. contents::